top of page

-Extremists Target Young People
+Extremists Use Young People

 So what should we know?
 Well, the first thing to know is that extremists don't care about people.

-They care about their cause, it's that simple.
+They care about their cause; it's that simple.

 Targeting young people for recruitment, the ERW (Extreme Right-Wing) know what they are doing,

-This site isn't about scaring you, it's about giving you an honest insight into what extremism is and how it can impact people's lives.
-The stories we use are real, but in many of the videos we have created, we often use actors or animation, to protect the identity of the people we support.
+and how it can impact people's lives.
+The stories we use are real, but in many of the videos we have created,

-Encouraging open conversations we want people to watch our videos, have discussions and think about not just why people get involved, but ways we can help people walk away from hate.
+think about not just why people get involved, but ways we can help people walk away from involvement.

 HOW TO USE THIS WEBSITE